 Brandi has worked for the Trust since 2009 and is proud to be a native of the McKenzie watershed.
-With such deep roots she feels very fortunate to have the opportunity to help preserve the natural lands she grew up in and connect our community to these amazing places.
-In 2008 Brandi adopted Awbrey Park, a city park in her neighborhood where she hosts a monthly volunteer work party focused on stewarding the natural area of the park.
+With such deep roots, she feels very fortunate to have the opportunity to help preserve the natural lands she grew up in and connect our community to these amazing places.
+In 2008, Brandi adopted Awbrey Park, a city park in her neighborhood, where she hosts a monthly volunteer work party focused on stewarding the natural area of the park.
 This led her to MRT.
-Previously Brandi worked in community relations and conducted market research for the airline industry.
-She enjoys kayaking, backpacking, yoga, photography, cycling and pretends to fly fish – “Fly fishing offers me a great excuse to stand in the middle of the river and look like I belong”.
+Previously, Brandi worked in community relations and conducted market research for the airline industry.
+She enjoys kayaking, backpacking, yoga, photography, cycling, and she pretends to fly fish.
+“Fly fishing offers me a great excuse to stand in the middle of the river and look like I belong,” she says.

 Christer LaBrecque – Restoration Projects Manager

 Christer received a B.S. in Environmental Studies from the University of Oregon in 2002.
 He grew up on the beaches of Rhode Island, the forests of the Berkshires, and has lived in almost all of the New England states.
 Christer worked for the Long Tom and McKenzie Watershed Councils most recently, focused on helping manage riparian/floodplain, oak habitat, and upland and wet prairie habitat restoration projects.
 Prior to that, he worked for The City of Eugene’s Natural Resource Section working on both upland habitat restoration projects and on trails planning, design, construction, and maintenance of the Ridgeline Trail and other trails in and around Eugene.
 Christer enjoys hiking, gardening, arboriculture, reading, kayaking, sports (go Red Sox!), and spending time with his family.

 Liz Lawrence – Associate Director for Finance and Development